 True justice would certainly demand that—sins, infused into the human realm, upon weaker unsuspecting beings—would be placed right back on the head of the author or originator of those sins!

 The devil bears his own guilt: not our guilt, but his own guilt, for promulgating his sins and his evil rebellion on the human race.

 We were guilty too—and Christ died for our guilt, our own sins—yet those same sins first originated from another source.

 Those original sins, which Christ did not die for, belong back on the head of the adversary, the originator, as his own guilt!

 The Azazel goat carries away the sins of all the people already forgiven.
-These sins already were fully paid for by Christ’s substitute sacrifice, symbolized by the killing of the innocent goat—before those same sins were finally laid on the living goat!
+Our part in these sins was already fully paid for by Christ’s sacrifice, symbolized by the killing of the innocent goat—before those same sins were finally laid on the living goat!